knobs-dials/phplatex/README.md

   - seems to do [a little more than just math](https://latex.js.org/playground.html)

+You may also care about live editing, like [latex.js's](https://latex.js.org/playground.html), [mathurl's](http://mathurl.com/), and others

 Less interesting:
 - embedded [MathML](https://en.wikipedia.org/wiki/MathML) / <math> element
   - has been standardized for a while, but [only a few browsers allow direct use in webpages](https://caniuse.com/?search=math)